Physical Symptoms of narcissistic abuse-What You Need To Know

 • Emily’s Struggle: Emily’s partner, Alex, was extremely jealous and possessive.
 He would accuse her of flirting or cheating whenever she spoke to other men, even colleagues or friends.
 Alex would often check Emily’s phone and social media accounts, and he would become emotionally abusive if she didn’t comply with his demands.

 • Michael’s Ordeal: Michael’s boss, Jennifer, displayed grandiose and entitled behavior, often taking credit for her employees’ work.
-She would frequently belittle and humiliate Michael in front of colleagues, and she would use her position of power to manipulate and control him.
+She would frequently belittle and humiliate Michael in front of colleagues.
+She would also use her position of power to manipulate and control him.

 • Lily’s Nightmare: Lily’s father was a covert narcissist who would alternate between love-bombing and emotional abuse.
 He would shower her with gifts and affection one day, only to verbally and emotionally abuse her the next.
 This unpredictable behavior left Lily feeling constantly anxious and walking on eggshells.